BinilTomJose1278/HateSpeechDetection/README.md

                                                    What is our Project?
-Our project Hate Speech Detection in twitter , basically collects data from twiiter and detects the hate words using the five models we have implemented basically SVM, Logistic Regression, Random Forest, CNN-LSTM, Fuzzy Model.
+Our project Hate Speech Detection in twitter , basically collects data from twitter and detects the hate words using the five models we have implemented basically SVM, Logistic Regression, Random Forest, CNN-LSTM, Fuzzy Model.
 The accurate model with highest accuracy will be considered as the final result.

                                                    Main Impacts in the Project: